Skip to content

 Report issues button in the top bar

-Report issues button clicked showing the dropdown menu
+Report issues dropdown menu

 Report issues popout with options to submit a bug report